couchbase/couchbase-lite-android/README.md

 ## TODO
 - Finish porting all of TDRouter so that all operations are supported
-- Add support for building all projects with Ant

 ## Running the Demo App (currently requires Eclipse)
 1. Import all 3 projects into Eclipse (TouchDB-Android, TouchDB-Android-Listener, TouchDB-Android-TestApp)